nbhamilton94/wmsapi/README.md

 Product has a lookup relationship with Order where Order is the child object..

-Shipment has a master-detail relationship with Order where Shipment is the child (detail) object.
+Shipment has a lookup relationship with Order where Shipment is the child object.

 <a href="https://ibb.co/w0cQx0k"><img src="https://i.ibb.co/4m1S5mq/Project-Diagram.jpg" alt="Project-Diagram" border="0" /></a>